Towards Light-weight and Real-time Line Segment Detection: Experiments

-\textbf{SoL Augmentation. } Integrating SoL augmentation shows significant performance boost by 1.0 in $F^H$, 2.9 in $sAP^{10}$ and 2.6 in $LAP$.
-In the saliency maps of Figure~\ref{fig:sol_x} and~\ref{fig:sol_o}, w/o SoL augmentation shows strong but vague attention on center points with disconnected line attention for the long line segments, when the entire line information is essential to compute the center point.
-However, w/ SoL augmentation shows more precise center point attention as well as clearly connected line attention.
-It demonstrates that augmenting line segments based on the number and length guides the model to be more robust in pixel-based and line matching-based qualities.
+\textbf{SoL Augmentation. } Integrating SoL augmentation shows significant performance boost.
+In the saliency maps of Figure~\ref{fig:sol_x}, w/ geometric loss shows strong but vague attention on center points with disconnected line attention for long line segments.
+This can be a problem because the entire line information is essential to compute the center point.
+In contrast, w/ SoL augmentation in Figure~\ref{fig:sol_o} shows more precise center point attention as well as clearly connected line attention.
+This demonstrates that augmenting line segments by the number and length guides the model to be more robust in pixel-based and line matching-based qualities.